Cosplay Model Erica Fett Flaunts Incredible Curves In Sultry Lingerie Set

 Fans seemed to love the post as it soon amassed more than 10,000 likes.

 Erica is not shy when it comes to showing off her enviable curves on social media.
 Recently, she drove fans wild by uploading a topless photo, in which she wore only a pair of black underwear.
-That provocative post, however, has since been removed from Instagram.
+That provocative post has since been removed from Instagram.